bdpedigo/bdpedigo.github.io/_pages/about.md

 ![](/images/grassy_me.jpg)

-I am a third-year PhD student in the Deparment of Biomedical Engineering at Johns Hopkins University.
+I am a third-year PhD candidate in the Deparment of Biomedical Engineering at Johns Hopkins University.
 I am advised by Joshua Vogelstein in the [Neurodata](https://neurodata.io/) lab.
 My work focuses on using statistical and computational techniques to help understand